-Furthermore, in certain (sensitive) industries where there may otherwise not be statutory approval requirements for business combinations or acquisitions, but where licensing requirements apply, a regulatory vetting process may prevent the transaction (eg, if acquiring shareholders have criminal records).
+In certain sensitive industries where there may otherwise not be statutory approval requirements for business combinations or acquisitions, but where licensing requirements apply, a regulatory vetting process may prevent the transaction (eg, if acquiring shareholders have criminal records).

-12 Conditional offers
+Conditional offers

-What conditions to a tender offer, exchange offer, mergers, plans or schemes of arrangements or other form of business combination are allowed?
+12 What conditions to a tender offer, exchange offer, mergers, plans or schemes of arrangements or other form of business combination are allowed?
 In a cash transaction, may the financing be conditional?
 Can the commencement of a tender offer or exchange offer for a public company be subject to conditions?